dbrennand/PS2Alert.me/README.md

 2. MongoDB (Backend):

-    - A user's chosen server(s) to subscribe to alert notifications for and subscription data (forming the [Notify model](backend/models/notifyModel.mjs)) are stored in the database.
+    - A user's chosen server(s) to subscribe to alert notifications for and subscription data (forming the [Notify model](backend/models/notify.mjs)) are stored in the database.

     - The web application and consumer interact with the database.
 Adding and removing Notify documents and retrieving them respectively.

 3. RabbitMQ (Backend):

-    - A messaging broker where *MetagameEvents* (alerts) are sent from the publisher (mentioned below) to a queue which is then consumed (by the consumer component).
+    - A messaging broker where *MetagameEvents* (alerts) are sent from the publisher to a queue which is then consumed.

 4. Publisher (Backend):

     - Connects to the PlanetSide 2 WebSocket Event Stream and listens for *MetagameEvents*.
-When a *MetagameEvent* matching the [criteria](https://github.com/dbrennand/PS2Alert.me/blob/v2/backend/publisher/publisher.mjs#L53) occurs, the publisher sends the *MetagameEvent* to the queue.
+When a *MetagameEvent* has the property `started`, the publisher sends the *MetagameEvent* to the queue.

 5. Consumer (Backend):